 Minsky also turned his analysis of the sorts of financial institutions and arrangements that would be consistent with money manager capitalism toward an examination of alternatives facing the formerly socialist states.
-In his analysis of transitional economies (formerly socialist economies supposedly on the way to becoming market economies) Minsky (1991b, p.
-1) argued 'The purported intent of achieving a market economy is not a clear directive.
-Because there are many varieties of market economies, the concept is not precise'.
-Further, 'It almost seems self-evident that the so-called planned economies were not in any sense planned' as they never considered 'interdependent relations in production and consumption' as well as the 'conditions of the labor force' or the 'environmental impact' of their decisions (Minsky, 1991b, p.
+In his analysis of "transitional economies"--formerly socialist economies supposedly on the way to becoming "market economies"--Minsky (1991b, p.
+1) argued "The purported intent of achieving a market economy is not a clear directive.
+Because there are many varieties of market economies, the concept is not precise."
+Further, "It almost seems self-evident that the so-called planned economies were not in any sense planned" as they never considered "interdependent relations in production and consumption" as well as the "conditions of the labor force" and "environmental impact" of decisions (Minsky 1991b, p.
 1).
-Minsky thus rejected both aspects of the conventional approach, as he denied that these states were moving away from a planned form and also denied they were moving toward a free market form.
+Minsky thus rejected both aspects of the conventional approach as he denied that these states were moving away from a "planned" form and also denied they were moving toward a "free market" form.

-Given the absence of private wealth and financial markets in these economies, both of which are essential to the functioning of modern capitalism, 'Questions of how to create legitimate titles need to be addressed in discussions of the transformation...'
-'The lesson from history is that the privatization of the public domain should be done very carefully...'
-(Minsky, 1991b, p.
-3).
-In the absence of private wealth and in the absence of a history of profits for the publicly held capital assets, privatization would be particularly difficult-even if the assets could be sold, there would be no basis on which to value them.
-Thus, Minsky advocated the creation of public holding companies which would temporarily hold assets until 'markets become thick enough to absorb them'.
-Initially the government would hold the shares and the holding company would direct the subsidiaries to operate 'for profit'; as private wealth is accumulated (in savings, pension funds, mutual funds), and as a record of profitability is generated, government ownership is replaced by private ownership.
-'The public holding company is to be considered as a transitional device.
-The model is the previously mentioned Reconstruction Finance Corporation...'
-(Minsky, 1991b, p.
-20).
-In Minsky's scheme.
-'The pace of privatization is ruled by the rate at which enterprises begin to generate believable profit flows and the rate at which the market for equity assets grows...'
-(Minsky, 1991b, p.
-21).
-The transition would be long, and can be contrasted with the market shock approach that was actually adopted in many countries without regard for the institutions that actually existed.
-Minsky's approach would have taken into account existing institutions, or lack thereof, and would thereby have avoided much of the pain caused by the market shock approach, which ignored institutions.
+Given the absence of private wealth and financial markets in these economies, both of which are essential to functioning of modern capitalism, "Questions of how to create legitimate titles need to be addressed in discussions of the transformation...."
+"The lesson from history is that the privatization of the public domain should be done very carefully...."
+(Minsky 1991b, p.
+3) In the absence of private wealth and the absence of a history of profits for the publicly held capital assets, privatization would be particularly difficult--even if the assets could be sold, there would be no basis on which to value them.
+Thus, Minsky advocated creation of "public holding companies" which would serve as a temporary holder of assets until "markets become thick enough to absorb them".
+Initially the government would hold the shares and the holding company would direct the subsidiaries to operate "for profit"; as private wealth is accumulated (in savings, pension funds, mutual funds) and as a record of profitability is generated, government ownership is replaced by private ownership.
+"The public holding company is to be considered as a transitional device.
+The model is the previously mentioned Reconstruction Finance Corporation..."
+(Minsky 1991b, p.
+20) In Minsky's scheme, "The pace of privatization is ruled by the rate at which enterprises begin to generate believable profit flows and the rate at which the market for equity assets grows..."
+(Minsky 1991b, p.
+21) The transition would be long, and can be contrasted with the market shock approach that was actually adopted in many countries without regard for the institutions that actually existed.
+Minsky's approach would have taken into account existing institutions, or lack thereof, and would thereby have avoided much of the pain caused by the market shock approach, which ignored the institutions that actually existed.
 Further, Minsky's proposal would have encouraged decentralization of power and widespread ownership.
-This stands in stark contrast to orthodox approaches, which forced premature sales, before prices could be established for capital assets, and before private wealth was generated.
-The end result was that a few players were able to buy assets at firesale prices.
-These are the people who will dominate these economies in the future.
+This stands in stark contrast to orthodox approaches, which force premature sales, before prices can be established for capital assets, and before private wealth is generated--ensuring that only a few large "players" receive "firesale" prices and will come to dominate the economy.